oliverstockdale/starter-academic/content/post/eureka-prize-finalist/index.md

   the Scientific Research category for the Eureka Prize awarded by the Australian Museum.
 date: 2020-09-29T17:37:22.534Z
+summary: The Australian Quantum Vortex team, a team of three different research groups all studying superfluid vortices, has been announced as a finalist in the Scientific Research category for the Eureka Prize!
 draft: false
 featured: false
 image: